 Sonesta is a hotel group that many people may not be very familiar with.
 Currently Sonesta has about 80 properties.
-However, its portfolio is about to grow, as 103 IHG hotels will be rebranded as Sonesta properties due to a dispute between the hotels’ owner and IHG.
-We may also see 122 Marriott properties rebranded as Sonestas.
+However, its portfolio is about to grow, as 103 IHG hotels and 122 Marriott hotels will be rebranded as Sonesta properties due to a dispute between the owners and management companies.
+On top of that, we may soon see 22 Hyatt hotels rebranded as Sonestas as well.

 To be honest, I hadn’t looked much into Sonesta prior to this announcement, but as it turns out, Sonesta has a loyalty program.
 In this post I wanted to take brief look at how the program works.